bertkdowns/pyomo-replace/paper/paper.md

 Pyomo also includes some even higher level modelling extensions:

-- Pyomo.DAE allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals [@nicholson2018pyomo].
+- *Pyomo.DAE* allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals [@nicholson2018pyomo].
-- Pyomo.network allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables [@bynum2021pyomo].
+- *Pyomo.network* allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables [@bynum2021pyomo].
 In many domains the graph view better represents the model structure.
 It also allows propogating initial values throughout a model.
 This is of particular importance as it allows sharing of information between distinct blocks.

-# Current Difficulties in Equation Oriented Modelling

-## Squaring a model
+### Squaring a model

 Pyomo's construction techniques make it possible to create libraries of pre-written blocks, containing all the constraints and variables to model a piece of a physical system [@dowling2015framework].
 IDAES-PSE is a library built on top of Pyomo that creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more [@miller2018next].
 It uses pyomo.DAE to represent time as a continuous differentiable property, and Pyomo.network to represent the connections between unit operations.
 Because the constraints are abstracted, the user doesn't have to think too much about the mathematical modelling - instead it is a chemical simulation platform.